|The Frankfurt-Tipp rating:|

-Bertrand (Mathieu Amalric) has not worked for many months already.
-He just can't get a foothold in society again.
-But then he meets a group of men who get rid of their everyday frustration by forming a male synchronized swimming team.
-Bertrand joins the colourful troupe, led by the once celebrated synchronized swimmer Delphine (Virginie Efira), and feels well taken care of here.
-He gets more and more involved, which reaches its climax when the team gets the chance to take part in an international competition.
-But now it is clear that Bertrand is not the only one who has to struggle with his life outside the pool…
+For many months, Bertrand (Mathieu Amalric) has not worked.
+He just can't manage to get back into society.
+But then he meets a group of men who get rid of their everyday frustrations by forming a male synchronized swimming team.
+Bertrand joins the colorful troupe, led by once-celebrated synchronized swimmer Delphine (Virginie Efira), and feels right at home.
+He becomes more and more involved, which reaches its climax when the team gets the opportunity to participate in an international competition.
+But at this point, at the latest, it is revealed that Bertrand is not the only one struggling with his life outside the pool.

-The film actually has everything a good comedy needs: a great cast, a nice story and a few wonderfully funny scenes in which the humor can sometimes be politically incorrect.
-Then why is "a pool full of men" only a nice average after all?
-That's because the movie takes way too long to get going.
-Over an hour the individual fates of (almost) all members of the team will be discussed.
-Anxiety, alcohol addiction, unfulfilled dreams, and broken marriages are just some of the problems discussed here.
-That's not really amusing on the one hand and on the other hand just too much of a good thing.
+While the film actually has everything a good comedy needs: a great cast ensemble, a nice story and a few wonderfully funny scenes, in which the humor may also be a little politically incorrect.
+So why is A Basin Full of Men ultimately just nice average?
+It's because the film takes far too long to get going.
+Over an hour is first spent on the individual fates of (almost) all the members of the team.
+Anxiety, alcohol addiction, unfulfilled dreams, and broken marriages are just some of the problems that are addressed here.
+On the one hand, this is not really amusing and on the other hand, it's just too much of a good thing.

 When the actual story finally takes over, the comedy gets not only speed, but also a lot of wit.
 The last 45 minutes are also really good, revealing how the film could have turned out if things had been a little less thick when it came to the drama.
 All in all, A Pool Full of Men is dramaturgically a bit weaker than Swimming with Men, but this can still be made up for by the great cast and some really funny moments.
 And so there is - with small restrictions - in the end also a satisfied: worth seeing!